edelgm6/mortgage-calc/README.md

 Getting set up locally is simple.
 Once you've cloned the project:

 1) Run `pip install requirements.txt`
-2) Set up a local_settings.py file and put drop it in the mortgage/ folder where the settings.py file lives
+2) Set up a local_settings.py file and drop it in the mortgage/ folder where the settings.py file lives

 ```python
 # local_settings.py